javalite/javalite-site/content/src/activejdbc/database_migrations.md

 Current implementation of this project is a Maven Plugin.
 Future releases might include a standalone library for non-Maven projects.

+## Supported languages

+Starting with version 2.3.3-j8-SNAPSHOT for Java8 and 3.0-SNAPSHOT for Java 11 and above, migrations can be written in:

+* SQL
+* Groovy

+See the next section  for instructions  on creationg new migration files.

 ## Writing a new migration

-Generate a new migration file:
+Generate a new  SQL migration file:

 ~~~~ {.prettyprint}
 mvn db-migrator:new -Dname=create_people_table